New Patients (202) 851-7554

 Will TMJ treatment drastically change my smile?

 Yes and no. It will have an impact on your smile, but not in a negative way.
 Some parts of TMJ treatment can include orthodontics and bite alignment correction.
-They can actually improve many of your dental issues, not just TMJ.
+They can improve many of your dental issues, not just TMJ.

 What happens if I do not treat my TMJ disorder?

-If a patient does not seek treatment for TMJ, the symptoms may persist and worsen over time.
+If a patient does not seek treatment for TMD, the symptoms may persist and worsen over time.
 TMJ disorder can lead to chronic pain in the jaw, face, and neck.
 It may also result in difficulty chewing, speaking, or opening and closing the mouth.
-In some cases, persistent TMJ can cause damage to the jaw joint, teeth, and surrounding muscles.
-Furthermore, in more severe cases, it can cause tinnitus or (ringing in the ears) dizziness.
-Consult a dentist for an evaluation and treatment to prevent complications.

 What do dentists and medical professionals consider severe TMJ?

-Dentists and medical specialists deem TMJ severe when it interferes with a patient’s routine and dental wellness.
-A jaw, cheek, neck, or shoulder ache of extreme intensity and persistence may be a symptom of severe TMJ.
 TMJ pain inhibits jaw movement and makes it challenging to chew and speak.
 A locked jaw, tinnitus, or chronic headaches occasionally accompany severe TMJ.
-It’s crucial to seek examination and treatment from a dental expert or healthcare practitioner if you think you may have severe TMJ.
+It’s crucial to seek examination and treatment from a dental expert or healthcare practitioner if you may have TMJ.

 Is TMJ a medical or dental problem?

 Medical professionals consider TMJ both a medical and dental problem.
 Temporomandibular joint disorders involve the jaw joint and surrounding muscles, impacting oral function, such as chewing and speaking.
 General dentists and oral and maxillofacial specialists often diagnose and treat TMJ issues.
-On the other hand, medical professionals, like primary care doctors or physical therapists, can help manage the condition.
-Ultimately, collaborative care between dental and medical professionals ensures the best approach.